-TAX CREDIT HUD RD номе BOND For less than 100% tax credit properties, households with income above the 140% limit at recertification may only Transfers are allowed between buildings within a project.
+Tax Credit HUD RD HOME Bond For less than 100% tax credit properties, households with income above the 140% limit at recertification may only transfer to units in the same building.
+At 100% tax credit properties and for households with income below the 140% limit, transfers can take place between buildings in the project without the household qualifying under current income limits.
+See IRS form 8609 to determine which buildings are in a project.
+Transfers between units cause the units to switch status, especially for purposes of initial tax credit rent up.
+Transfers are allowed between buildings within a project.
+Households that overcrowd or under occupy a unit may be required to move to an appropriately sized unit (if that unit is available) or stay and pay contract rent.
+The effective date of the household's recertification after a transfer is the anniversary date of their original move- in date to the property.
 Transfers are allowed between buildings in a project.
-Households HUD guidance does not discuss unit Bond rules do not discuss transfer to units in the same building.
-At 100% tax credit properties and for households with income Households that overcrowd or under occupy a unit may be that overcrowd or under occupy a unit may be required to move to an transfers for HOME.
-Generally, households unit transfers. below the 140% limit, transfers can take place between buildings in the project without the required to move to an appropriately sized unit (if that unit is available) or appropriately sized unit (if that unit is available).
-If an appropriate unit is must re- qualify at transfer for the new household qualifying under current income limits.
-See IRS form 8609 to determine which buildings are in a stay and pay contract rent.
-The effective date of the household's not available, tenancy may be terminated.
-A recertification is unit.
-"Floating" HOME units can switch project.
-Transfers between units cause the units to switch status, especially for purposes of initial tax credit recertification after transfer is the anniversary date of their original move- transfer, and the transfer date becomes the new their designation.
-"Fixed" HOME units rent up. in date to the property. anniversary date. do not switch.
+Households that overcrowd or under occupy a unit may be required to move to an appropriately sized unit (if that unit is available).
+If an appropriate unit is not available, tenancy may be terminated.
+A recertification is completed at transfer, and the transfer date becomes the new anniversary date.
+HUD guidance does not discuss unit transfers for HOME.
+Generally, households must re- qualify at transfer for the new unit.
+"Floating" HOME units can switch their designation.
+"Fixed" HOME units do not switch.
+Bond rules do not discuss unit transfers.
 Treas.
 Reg.
 1.42-15(d), Rev. Rul.
 2004-82, Q&A #8, 8825 Guide 4-24 4350.3 chapter 7 section 3 HB-2-3560 6.21, 6.30 A